- Contact Us

 What is the Documenting and Revitalising Indigenous Languages program?

 The Documenting and Revitalising Indigenous Languages (DRIL) Program has been created by the Resource Network for Linguistic Diversity to support the long-term maintenance of Australian Aboriginal languages.

 This innovative training program is available free of charge to Aboriginal and mainland Torres Strait Islander people in communities and organisations who want to develop, run and manage their own language projects.
 The people who take part in this program also learn to share their skills with other people in their own communities and organisations.
 In this way, more and more people will have the skills to develop and run their own language projects.

 You can learn more about the way the DRIL training program runs and the 42 modules we currently offer by clicking here.

 DRIL languages, locations and workshop schedule

-The DRIL program has supported more than seventy languages across Australia in partnership with individuals, communities and organisations.
-The map on the right shows where we have trained between 2011 and 2014.
+The DRIL program has supported approximately seventy-five languages across Australia in partnership with individuals, communities and organisations.
+The map on the right shows the sites where we are training in 2014.
 Click on the blue links below to learn more about where we've been running our workshops.